 From the moment our designer Lotta starts her first sketch until it can be bought in a store, we need to go through a lot of steps.
 In addition to figuring out what type of toy or furniture we should make, we also:

-- determine which type of wood or fabric that’s best suited for the specific product
+Determine which type of wood or fabric is best suited for the specific product.

-- how to design it best to make it easy for you as a parent to assemble
+Design it in a way that makes it easy for you as a parent to assemble.

-- find materials that are approved or certified of various kinds
+Find materials that are approved or certified in various ways.

-- and safety tests both at our head office and at an independent laboratory
+Conduct safety tests both at our head office and through an independent laboratory.

 Phew!
 We simply do a lot to make you, as family or friends, feel safe with our toys and furniture.
 Fortunately, we love this and find it exciting to find new innovative solutions so that you and the children can have a fun time.